Norbert Wiener: Family and youth

 He writes of his youth: "Child as I was, I absorbed a real understanding of many things, and my childish point of view is not totally devoid of significance".
 Leo had educated Norbert at home until 1903, employing teaching methods of his own invention, except for a brief interlude when Norbert was seven years of age.
 Earning his living teaching German and Slavic languages, Leo read widely and accumulated a personal library from which the young Norbert benefited greatly.
 Leo also had ample ability in mathematics and tutored his son in the subject until he left home.
 In his autobiography, Norbert described his father as calm and patient, unless he (Norbert) failed to give a correct answer, at which his father would lose his temper.

-In "The Theory of Ignorance", a paper he wrote at the age of 10, he disputed "man’s presumption in declaring that his knowledge has no limits", arguing that all human knowledge "is based on an approximation", and acknowledging "the impossibility of being certain of anything."
+In "The Theory of Ignorance", a paper Wiener wrote at the age of 10, he disputed "man's presumption in declaring that his knowledge has no limits", arguing that all human knowledge "is based on an approximation", and acknowledging "the impossibility of being certain of anything."

-He graduated from Ayer High School in 1906 at 11 years of age, and Wiener then entered Tufts College.
-He was awarded a BA in mathematics in 1909 at the age of 14, whereupon he began graduate studies of zoology at Harvard.
-In 1910 he transferred to Cornell to study philosophy.
+Wiener graduated from Ayer High School in 1906 at age 11, at which point he entered Tufts College, being awarded a BA in mathematics in 1909 at the age of 14.
+He began graduate studies of zoology at Harvard, before transferring to Cornell in 1910 to study philosophy.
 He graduated in 1911 at 17 years of age.